-64. Work in Africa will advance the action agendas contained in the 2013 Ministerial Communiqué on the Africa Clean Energy Corridor and in the West Africa Clean Energy Corridor (WACEC) plan, approved by Ministers of the Economic Community of West African States (ECOWAS) in 2016 and endorsed at the Heads of State Summit in June 2017.
+- Work in Africa will advance the action agendas contained in the 2013 Ministerial Communiqué on the Africa Clean Energy Corridor and in the West Africa Clean Energy Corridor (WACEC) plan, approved by Ministers of the Economic Community of West African States (ECOWAS) in 2016 and endorsed at the Heads of State Summit in June 2017.
 Building on the work to date, targeted activities in ACEC and WACEC will include: sites appraisal for the development of wind and solar projects; and capacity building for policy-makers, regulators and utilities on the design and use of Power Purchase Agreements.
 Activities in the WACEC will also include long-term planning support and capacity development for the integration of variable renewables.
-All these activities will be undertaken in close collaboration with key regional stakeholders, guided by the African Union (AU) Commission and its Programme for Infrastructure Development in Africa (PIDA) strategy.

-65. IRENA's regional renewable energy outlook study on the Association of South-East Asian Nations (ASEAN)4, conducted in cooperation with ASEAN's member states and the ASEAN Centre for Energy, highlighted how increased reliance on renewables would bring lower costs, lower levels of air pollution and a more secure and robust energy supply.
+All these activities will be undertaken in close collaboration with key regional stakeholders, guided by the African Union (AU) Commission and its Programme for Infrastructure Development in Africa (PIDA) strategy. - ➤ IRENA's regional renewable energy outlook study on the Association of South-East Asian Nations (ASEAN), conducted in cooperation with ASEAN's member states and the ASEAN Centre for Energy, highlighted how increased reliance on renewables would bring lower costs, lower levels of air pollution and a more secure and robust energy supply.
 To realise this potential, the ASEAN Energy Ministers and IRENA released a joint statement in September 2017 outlining a long-term collaborative plan to accelerate renewable energy deployment in line with the region's 2025 renewables target of 23%.
 Subsequent work - in close collaboration with regional stakeholders including ASEAN's Secretariat, Centre for Energy and Heads of Power Utilities/Authorities - will focus on energy planning, system integration, innovation, costing, project facilitation and financing for renewables, as well as social and economic benefits.
-In the coming period, a plan of action will be refined with an immediate focus on energy planning, system integration and social and economic benefits.

-66. In June 2017, the Astana Communiqué on Accelerating the Uptake of Renewables in Central Asia identified key action areas for collaboration with IRENA.
+In the coming period, a plan of action will be refined with an immediate focus on energy planning, system integration and social and economic benefits. - In June 2017, the Astana Communiqué on Accelerating the Uptake of Renewables in Central Asia identified key action areas for collaboration with IRENA.
 The resulting regional action plan sets forth a set of priorities for implementation in the coming period.
 These include the assessment of regional solar and wind resource potential, gaining an enhanced understanding of, and capacity for, integration of variable renewables, and collection of reliable renewable energy data.
-These activities will be implemented in close collaboration with a wide range of national, regional and international partners.

-67. The Abu Dhabi Communiqué on Accelerating Renewable Energy Uptake in Latin America, adopted by the countries of that region in 2015, similarly identified key priorities and opportunities.
-These regional priorities were reinforced by the findings of the IRENA's analysis on Latin American markets5, which underscored the need to catalyse public and private finance, adapt policies to changing market conditions and adopt a system-level approach in the power sector.
+These activities will be implemented in close collaboration with a wide range of national, regional and international partners. - The Abu Dhabi Communiqué on Accelerating Renewable Energy Uptake in Latin America, adopted by the countries of that region in 2015, similarly identified key priorities and opportunities.
+These regional priorities were reinforced by the findings of the IRENA's analysis on Latin American markets, which underscored the need to catalyse public and private finance, adapt policies to changing market conditions and adopt a system-level approach in the power sector.
 In the coming period, technical and regulatory support for the integration of variables renewables will remain a focus, particularly through the Clean Energy Corridor for Central America (CECCA) initiative, including capacity building on the design and use of Power Purchase Agreements (PPA).
 Steps will be taken to fulfil the planning and resource assessment components of the CECCA strategy, as well as to advance the regional strategy for South America.
 The Latin American Energy Organization (OLADE) and Central American Integration System (SICA) remain key partners in IRENA's work in the region.

-68. The Pan-Arab Clean Energy Initiative (PACE), a regional initiative that promotes the integration of greater shares of renewables into power systems of the Arab region, was endorsed by the Arab Ministerial Council in September 2014.
-Since then, IRENA has worked with the Arab League, the Regional Centre for Renewable Energy and Energy Efficiency (RCREEE) and other key regional partners to develop a PACE Action Plan.
-In the coming biennium, IRENA will support projects to identify solar and wind potential across the Middle East and North Africa (MENA), as well as capacity building on renewable energy policy and socioeconomic benefits.
-In response to the request from regional stakeholders, IRENA will update the market analysis for the countries of the Gulf Cooperation Council (GCC).

-4 Renewable Energy Outlook for ASEAN (IRENA, 2016)
+&lt;sup>6 Renewable Energy Outlook for ASEAN (IRENA, 2016)

-5 Latin America Market Analysis (IRENA, 2016
+&lt;sup>7 Latin America Market Analysis (IRENA, 2016)